iAbadia/Volatility-Plugin-Tutorial/README.md

     2247164976
     ...

 This looks good, but we can do better!
-Let's print somethig that we can understand, take this `render_text` function:
+Let's print something that we can understand, take this `render_text` function:

     def render_text(self, outfd, data):
         for task in data: